A comparison theorem for semi-abelian schemes over a smooth curve: Dieudonn e crystals for semi-stable Abelian varieties

-The bifunctor $\cal Hom_{A_{|X}}^{fv}$ is right derivable and thus induces: We will also need a variant $\cal Hom_{A_{|X}}^{fv}$ where the first argument is in the category of abelian groups instead of $A$-modules.
-Deriving gives: Finally we will use furthermore variants where the first argument (resp. the target) takes its values in the derived category of inductive systems of $(f,v)$-abelian groups (resp. projective systems of $(f,v)$-modules) and conversely.
+The bifunctor $\cal Hom_{A_{|X}}^{fv}$ is right derivable and thus induces: We will also need a variant $\cal Hom^{fv}$, where the first argument is in the category of Abelian groups instead of $A$-modules.
+Deriving gives: We will also use variants where the first argument runs in the derived category of inductive (resp. projective) systems of $(f,v)$-Abelian groups and the bifunctor takes its values in the derived category of projective (resp. inductive) systems of $(f,v)$-modules.
 Derived functors in this setting can be computed by taking components of the projective or inductive systems accordingly.

 \begin{lem} \debrom \item One has a canonical bifunctorial isomorphism where $f$ is induced by $v_M$ and $f_N$ while $v$ is induced by $f_M$ and $v_N$.

 \item Let $A_{|X}\otimes(-):Mod^{fv}(E_{/X},\Z)\to Mod^{fv}(E_{/X},A_{|X})$ denote the pullback functor induced by $(E,A,X,F)\to (E,\Z,X,F)$.
 There is a canonical isomorphism of bifunctors $D^-(E_{/X}^{fv})^{op}\times D^+(E_{/X}^{fv},A_{|X})\to D^+(E_{/X}^{fv},A_{|X})$: